Greenham and Crookham Commons management plan 2009-2014: Recreation

 Aim 2: To maintain existing access routes and facilities whilst retaining the ‘wild’ feel of the common.
 Where improvements to access and related facilities are required they should be in keeping with the landscape and aesthetics, recognisable and consistent.
 The main purpose of access onto the common is for quiet recreation and the enjoyment of wildlife

-1) Introduction
+1) Background

 The common covers an extensive area (in excess of 500 ha) comprising a mixture of landscape types and is crisscrossed by a network of both formal and informal paths.
 It consequently provides ample opportunities for quiet informal recreation.